o3de/o3de.org/content/docs/release-notes/archive/v0-5-0-known-issues.md

 ## Systems

-* After AN o3de project is built, the `project_path` is still incorrectly points to "AutomatedTest".
+* After an o3de project is built, the `project_path` is still incorrectly points to "AutomatedTest".